baldurk/renderdoc/docs/getting_started/quick_start.rst

 The columns can be customised and reordered, the |timeline_marker| select columns button (or right-click) will allow you to choose which columns are displayed.

 Standard performance markers are available and create the hierarchy/labels as you would expect.
 These can be expanded or collapsed and keyboard browsing is available through normal controls - left and right go higher or lower in the hierarchy, and up and down goes up and down through siblings.
+For more information on these markers, see :doc:`../how/how_annotate_capture`.

 .. |flag_green| image:: ../imgs/icons/flag_green.png
 .. |find| image:: ../imgs/icons/find.png